What happens when public SaaS companies don’t meet heightened investor expectations? – TechCrunch

 That’s still the case today, albeit with some caveats.
 Yesterday, a few public SaaS and cloud companies were dinged sharply by investors after reporting their earnings and I want to talk about why.

-My hunch: many SaaS companies that investors expected to accelerate during this period of more-rapid-than-anticipated digital transformation are not, or at least not enough to match market hopes.
-And that means that their results were not quite what investors expected.
+My hunch: Many SaaS companies that investors expected to accelerate during this period of more-rapid-than-anticipated digital transformation are not, or at least not enough to match market hopes.
+That means that their results were not quite what investors expected.
 And, thus, down went their share prices.

 The analogy for startups is pretty clear here, just slower.
 Public valuations are updated far more often than private valuations, so the stuff we’re seeing today in SaaS stocks won’t show up in SaaS startup valuations for a bit.
 But I wonder if the same expectation/reality gap that we can discern in a number of recent SaaS results could hit startups as well, with boards that were expecting more than will be delivered in time.

 Overall, SaaS and cloud valuations are still strong.
 Zoom crushed the period.
 Salesforce did well, too.
 And with valuations high, revenue multiples remain historically stretched.
-So, I don’t think that today’s news changes the general market dynamic towards public SaaS companies, and thus SaaS startups.
+So, I don’t think that today’s news changes the general market dynamic toward public SaaS companies, and thus SaaS startups.
 But yesterday’s results are a bit of a warning sign all the same.

 Let’s explore.